DM-be/Guestportal-backend/README.md

 ## Project requirements

 The backend server should integrate with Cisco Identity Services and LDAP.
-Cisco ISE is a AAA servicer that provides security and access to all networks in a corporate enviroment.
+Cisco ISE is an AAA service that provides security and access to all networks in a corporate enviroment.
 Cisco ISE provides an API to handle requests such as adding a guest user account to a guest network.
 The backend should also integrate with active directory to provide a list of employees a visitor would be visiting.

 Controllers and services should be provided to handle CRUD operations such as adding a guest user or removing access for a guest user.